belzecue/Unity-Basic-Behavior-Tree/README.md

 	}
 }
 ```
 This will simply keep running (via the RepeaterNode), then in sequence run a set of actions until it receives a failed result.
-If CheckIfPathNull returns failed, it wont move onto CreateNewPath.